Understanding Bayesian Thinking for Industrial Applications

 \]

 Likelihood the Likelihood is determined by the process that generated the data.
-Since we have a fixed number of trials (N=200 visitors) and count the number of successes (k=15 conversions), this is a Binomial distribution.
+Since there is a fixed number of trials (N=200 visitors) and the number of successes (k=15 conversions) is counted, this is a Binomial distribution.

 with pm.Model() as model: This block acts as a container for all the random variables and data in our model.
 Everything inside this context belongs to the conversion_model